-Ethics are the principles an empire lives by and will determine how an empire deals with other empires and with a crisis.
-Ethics also affect game options that are available to your empire and also influence how AI empires will respond to you.
+In Stellaris, ethics are the principles an empire lives by and will determine how an empire deals with other empires and with a crisis.
+Ethics also affect game options that are available to your empire and influences how AI empires will respond to you.

 An immediate shift from one extreme to another is not possible, a governing ethics shift must be done in steps.
-As a faction gains support other factions like the supported faction will appear, enabling an empire to take that next step toward the governing ethic it wants to use.
+As a faction gains support other factions similar to the supported faction will appear, enabling an empire to take that next step toward the governing ethic it wants to use.

 Not every ethic will be available immediately.
 As an empire moves toward the embraced faction’s ethics some factions will drop in support or disappear completely.
 Also, as your empire advances, more factions will appear.

-A faction can also be supported or suppressed, which increases or decreases its attraction.
-A faction is suppressed at a cost of 1 influence per month.
-A faction can also be supported in preparation for a change in an empire’s governing ethics at a cost of 2 influence per month.
+A faction can also be promoted or suppressed, which increases or decreases its attraction.
+A faction is suppressed at no cost, formerly it used to cost 1 influence per month.
+A faction can also be promoted in preparation for a change in an empire’s governing ethics, again at no cost, but originally it used to cost 2 influence per month.
 Supporting or suppressing a faction is, in effect, supporting the ethic the faction represents.
-Faction increases and decreases are determined by the faction’s attraction, -75% if the faction is suppressed and +100% if supported.
+Faction increases and decreases are determined by the faction’s attraction, -75% if the faction is suppressed and +100% if supported..

 Types of Ethics